soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

   -- other-modules:
 ```

-Also note that we've added an additional *hierarchy* for our modules and defined
+Also, note that we've added an additional *hierarchy* for our modules and defined
 a different source directory.
-This means we will need to move the files around
+This means we must move the files around
 a bit and change the `module` name in each file and the `import` statements.
 This is to avoid
 conflict with other packages that a user might import.